 Microsoft Excel

 Microsoft, the world’s largest software company, was founded in 1975 and has become a household name primarily due to its Windows operating system and Office suite.
-The vendor has a broad enterprise offering too, ranging from cloud (Azure) to database to its ERP products
+The vendor has a broad enterprise offering too, ranging from cloud services (Azure) to database to ERP products.

 User & Use Cases

-73 percent of respondents claim to use Excel for planning.
-This is striking as there are no specialized planning functions such as workflow management and versioning or functionality for the handling of new planning elements.
-But, as always, Excel is available and you can do almost anything with it – even if only 18 percent said that its coverage of BI/analytics-specific requirements was one of the main reasons why they decided to buy the product.
+61 percent of respondents claim to use Excel for planning.
+This is interesting as there are no specialized planning functions, such as workflow management and versioning, or functionality for the handling of new planning elements.
+But, as always, Excel is available and you can do almost anything with it – even if only 9 percent said that its coverage of BI/analytics-specific requirements was one of the main reasons why they decided to buy the product, versus an average of 31 percent for all products in this survey.

 Want to see the whole picture?